sourcegraph/handbook/content/departments/finance/deal-desk/deal-desk-faqs.md

 #### Where can I find the most recent Order Form template?

-Althought the Order Form can still be downloadad and completed manually by the AE, when creating the quote in CPQ DealHub will automatically generate the Order Form for you with all the required information.
+Althought the Order Form can still be downloadad and completed manually by the AE, when creating the quote in CPQ DealHub will automatically generate the Order Form with all the required information.

 You can download the Order Form templates here: [Sales Resources](../../sales/tools/salesresources.md).

-Available templates:

-- [Sourcegraph Pre-4.0 Order Form](https://docs.google.com/document/d/1Oo7vbWoGIaIq72zo7TFH9M4eugJXrvNv/edit): Only valid for renewals or expansion deals, for customers under our pre 4.0 packaging and under our Total User Account (TUA) billing model.
-- [Sourcegraph 4.0 OF: Code Intelligence Platform](https://docs.google.com/document/d/1KOje_f8rc1sx8oxxRR4nwqnzi9WBXqmxisFl85zuDok/edit): For new customers under our Monthly Active User (MAU) billing model (preferred method for capturing license excess and overages).

 After downloading a copy of the template, or when working on a draft CPQ Order Form, please drop it in the following g-drive folder: [New Customer in Progress](https://drive.google.com/drive/folders/1o2xBbEp0gy-N1f27RB_vu7CzdSPNRwXQ) (create a new customer folder).